Tectonism in Architecture, Design and Fashion - Innovations in Digital Fabrication as Stylistic Drivers

 The relationship between the technical and the articulatory dimension of the build environment leads to the concepts of tectonics, or more precisely tectonic articulation4, here understood as the architectural selection and utilization of technically motivated, engineered forms and details for the sake of a legible articulation that aims at an information-rich, communicative spatial morphology, for the sake of visual or tactile communication.

 It was Neil Leach who first used the concept of tectonics in connection with the digitally based design movement I later termed Parametricism in an anthology entitled Designing for a Digital World5, and then in a follow up anthology entitled Digital Tectonics6.
-According toNeil Leach the title was intended as a strategic re-appropriation of the term 'tectonics' from the more conservative - and seemingly moralising - way that Frampton had used it in his Studies in Tectonic Culture7
+According toNeil Leach the title was intended as a strategic re-appropriation of the term 'tectonics' from the more conservative - and seemingly moralising - way that Frampton had used it in his Studies in Tectonic Culture7.

 I welcome this general re-appropriation as a basis for my much more specific concept of tectonics that implies the capacity (if not always the explicit agenda) of communication.